Puerto Rican Coquito Vegan Coconut Eggnog Recipe

 Puerto Rican coquito is a creamy holiday drink made with coconut milk, spices and rum.
 It is served chilled and is absolutely delicious.
 Along with a plate of arroz con gandules, pernil and pasteles, coquito is a staple during the holidays!

-This year I got a little fancy and made the viral Christmas ornament cocktail (but with coquito) and they turned out FABULOUS!
+Last year I got a little fancy and made the viral Christmas ornament cocktail (but with coquito) and they turned out FABULOUS!
 Check out my viral video to see how I made this festive holiday ornament cocktail!
 So many people have requested links to the items I used in the video!
 Here is the link to the cocktail glasses and ornaments.

 What is coquito?